 Making your own natural organic fertilizer is both easy, cheap and often uses components you already around your home.
 Organic material from left over food and grass clippings to organic fertilizers made from plant or animal remains.

-Plant based fertilizers include, compost, cottonseed meal, soybean, kelp, seaweed, wood ash or alfalfa while the animal based contain fish emulsion, fish meal, blood meal, animal manure, bat guano, worm castings or bone meal.
+Plant based fertilizers include, compost, cottonseed meal, soybean, kelp, seaweed, wood ash uses like these or alfalfa while the animal based contain fish emulsion, fish meal, blood meal, animal manure, bat guano, worm castings or bone meal.

 Note: Always get a soil test to make sure you give your soil the organic soil amendments it needs for the plants you grow.